system76/firmware-open/README.md

 If the device becomes bricked it will require restoring the current firmware using an external programmer.
 See [flashing](./docs/flashing.md) for details.

+### Schematics

+System76 customers may request board schematics for their system by sending an email to firmware@system76.com with the subject line  "Schematics for _model_", where _model_ is one of the supported models listed above.
+Please include the serial number of your system for verification.

+You may not share these without explicit permission from System76.

 ## Changelog

 For a list of important changes please see the [changelog](./CHANGELOG.md).

-## Schematics

-System76 customers may request board schematics by sending an email to firmware@system76.com with the subject line  "Schematics for _model_", where _model_ is the name of a directory in the `models/` directory, such as darp6.
-Please include the serial number of your system for verification.

-You may not share these without explicit permission from System76.

 ## Dependencies